 top of page

-Piano
+Piano Restoration

-What Determines the Sound of a Piano?
+What determines the sound of a piano?

 Piano makers in various times and places have had differing aims, and have designed their pianos around these aims.